 All authorized but unissued shares of Common Stock will be available for issuance from time-to-time for any proper purpose approved by our Board of Directors (including issuance to raise capital to effect acquisitions, future stock splits by means of a dividend, and issuances in connection with stock-based employee benefit plans).
-There are currently no arrangements, agreements or understandings for the issuance of the additional shares of authorized Common Stock.
+There are currently no arrangements, agreements or understandings for the issuance of the additional shares of authorized Common Stock except for issuances in the ordinary course of business.
 Our Board of Directors does not presently intend to seek further stockholder approval of any particular issuance of shares unless such approval is required by law or the rules of NASDAQ.